fatso83/node-redis-dist-job-queue/README.md

  * When you want to shutdown, call `shutdown` and wait for the callback.
 This will shutdown the queue gracefully, allowing any in progress jobs to complete.
 This works well in tandem with [naught](https://github.com/andrewrk/naught)
+ * Workers can either run as child processes for extra concurrency and safety, or can run in the same memory context as your main process, for extra simplicity and convenience.

 ## Synopsis